 March, 2010: A Veteran’s Success Story by way of the Grid Rules

 This month I received a favorable decision for a sixty (60) year old Veteran we'll call "Steve," who was alleging he became disabled as a result of his disabling conditions of Hepatitis C. Steve’s case is an example of how an experienced Massachusetts Social Security Lawyer can make all the difference with one’s case.
 Associated with this condition were symptoms of pain and fatigue issues, along with cervical pain associated with degenerative disk disease issues involving his neck which resulted in his experience of pain traveling into his arm resulting from a cervical radiculopathy.
-Steve had been denied on his initial application out of the
+Steve had been denied on his initial application out of the Lowell, MA Social Security District Office and, once again, on reconsideration by the time he had made his initial contact with our office.

 It is important to understand that many times a decision made by the Veterans Administration (VA), finding an individual totally unemployable, can serve to assist one with their Social Security disability application.
 While the Social Security Administration (SSA) is not bound by such a determination given the Social Security rules differ in many regards from those of the VA, SSA is required to provide it consideration.